ADR-011: Runtime Message Routing

 app/* | custom | broadcast | User-defined semantics |

-Future extensibility: Reserved prefixes (e.g., stream/) may be reclassified by negotiators in future protocol versions.
+Future extensibility: Reserved channels (e.g., stream) may be reclassified by negotiators in future protocol versions.
 V2 negotiators can advertise streaming capability and override the default reserved status.

 Extensibility: